Former religious orders in the Anglican Communion: Community of Jesus of Nazareth

+Community of Nazareth

+Founded in 1936, it was established in Tokyo by the English Community of the Epiphany.
+It is now under the jurisdiction of the Anglican Church in Japan, the Nippon Sei Ko Kai, and operates a daughter house on the island of Okinawa.
+The community's chapel, residential compound and retreat center located in Mitaka, Tokyo, is a noted design by Japanese architect Shōzō Uchii.

 Community of the Presentation (CP)

 Founded in 1927 as a nursing order, originally named the Nursing Community of Christ the Consoler, the sisters lived in a convent and nursing home in Highgate in north London, and maintained a convalescent home in Hythe, Kent, and after a short time renamed themselves the Community of the Presentation.
 In 1935 they took over St Saviour's House from the Community of the Epiphany.
 This House, opened in Regents Park in 1845, and relocated to Osnaburgh Street, London, in 1852, was also a nursing home, and the Presentation sisters closed their original Highgate home.
 In 1960 St Saviour's House was subject to a compulsory purchase order, and the sisters decided to relocate to the site of their existing convalescent home in Hythe, opening a new thirteen-bed hospital, St Saviour's Hospital.
 Running the hospital alone until 1975, from January 1976 the sisters began to employ nurses who were not members of the community.
-Their numbers declined, and a Board of Trustees took over the running of the hospital.
+Their numbers declined, and a board of trustees took over the running of the hospital.
 Brigadier Ronnie Winfield, appointed Chairman of the Trustees in 1981, began an expansion programme up to a modern standard 36-bed hospital, and in 1989 this was sold to a private hospital company.
 The sisters' chapel had already been sold and converted into a private clinic.
 The remaining assets of the Community of the Presentation were invested to form the St Saviour's Medical Charity, for the benefit of the people of Hythe.
 The last remaining sisters continued to live in the convent beside the hospital during these last changes, until only one sister remained.
 Sr May CP moved in 1997 to live with the Community of St Francis in Birmingham, and died on 9 January 1999, ending the life of the Community.
 From 1960 until the 1980s the sisters were the owners and guardians of The Buxheim Carvings.